felipepasq/felipepasq/README.md

 # Hey 😁!
 Nice to see you.

-<p>My name is Felipe Pasqua, and i'm currently working as a front end developer for CrediHome and also studying computer engineering at UNIFEI in the city of Itajubá</p>
+<p>My name is Felipe Pasqua, and i'm currently working as a front end developer for CrediHome by Loft and also studying computer engineering at UNIFEI in the city of Itajubá</p>